 A divorce can create complications when it comes to removal of conditions, but this does not mean that such removal is impossible.
 A permanent resident who entered a marriage to a U.S. citizen in good faith but later faces divorce will still be eligible to apply on his or her own to remove the conditions on residence.

 I am qualified and prepared to help you in your pursuit of a green card without conditions.
-Having provided this type of representation for almost two decades, I understand the requirements for demonstrating good faith, the deadlines involved, and the documentation needed to help gain approval and have the conditions removed.
+Having provided this type of representation for two decades, I understand the requirements for demonstrating good faith, the deadlines involved, and the documentation needed to help gain approval and have the conditions removed.